thommesZip/react-forms-boilerplate/readme.md

 ```

 ### <LoadingIndicator \>
-The LoadingIndicator rendered if isLoading is set to true.
-Just change the return to whatever you wish to look at while the form is in loading state.
+The LoadingIndicator is rendered if isLoading is set to true.
+Just change the return to whatever you wish to look at while the form is in loading state. ⏳

 ## <Form \/>